Cinderella Pantomime Characters: A Complete Guide

 Ammonia and Amnesia, the Dames

-Cinderella doesn’t lock you into one dame set-up, and productions vary it constantly.
+Cinderella doesn't lock you into one Dame set-up, and productions vary it constantly.
 Some cast the two Ugly Sisters as a pair of Dames.
-Some put the Wicked Stepmother, Baroness Hardup or her equivalent, in the dame role instead and play the sisters straight.
+Some put the Wicked Stepmother, Baroness Hardup or her equivalent, in the Dame role instead and play the sisters straight.
 Some use three Dames, stepmother and both sisters together.
-And plenty of modern productions drop a dame from this title altogether.
-None of these is the default, it genuinely depends on your group dynamic and who you have to cast.
-It’s also worth knowing the Ugly Sisters don’t have to be played by men, the way a solo dame usually is: they’ve been cast with women too, so two strong comic actresses is just as legitimate a way in as a pair of performers used to playing dame.
-We’ve gone with two full Dames in Ammonia and Amnesia for much of the comedy and silliness, with the Baroness played straight as the villain.
+Plenty of modern productions drop the Dame from this title altogether.
+None of those is the default; it depends on your group dynamic and who you have to cast.
+The Ugly Sisters also don't have to be played by men, the way a solo Dame usually is.
+They've been cast with women plenty of times, so two strong comic actresses is just as legitimate a way in as a pair of performers used to playing Dame.
+We've gone with two full Dames in Ammonia and Amnesia for much of the comedy and silliness, with the Baroness played straight as the villain.

-Each of our two Ugly Sisters has their own traits and quirks.
-Amnesia forgets her own name mid-introduction and has to be reminded by her sister and Ammonia has a few smell based jokes thrown her way!
-Their sniping over Ammonia’s ‘Chanel’ dress against Amnesia’s outfit, which was ‘made by the council’, sets up a running rivalry that is distinct from a frequently used one-sister-plain-one-sister-vain setup.
-Both sisters get an audience-selection routine, pulling a man from the crowd each to flirt with outrageously, before dropping them the moment either remembers she is holding out for the Prince.
-It is a strong choice for a group with two performers who can commit fully to comic self-regard and play off each other rather than simply alternating lines.
+Each of our two Ugly Sisters has her own traits and quirks.
+Amnesia forgets her own name mid-introduction and has to be reminded by her sister, and Ammonia has a few smell-based jokes thrown her way.
+Their sniping over Ammonia's 'Chanel' dress against Amnesia's outfit, which was 'made by the council', sets up a rivalry that's distinct from the frequently used one-sister-plain, one-sister-vain arrangement.
+Both sisters get an audience-selection routine, pulling a man from the crowd each to flirt with outrageously, before dropping them the moment either remembers she's holding out for the Prince.
+It's a strong choice for a group with two performers who can commit fully to comic self-regard and play off each other rather than simply alternating lines.

 Baroness Hardup

 The Baroness gets one of the sharper villain monologues in the catalogue.
-She admits outright that she married Baron Hardup for his money, gave Cinderella’s bedroom to the cat, and takes pride in petty cruelty for its own sake: ‘I haven’t got a good reason for it; I just enjoy the power’.
-When the audience boos, she turns it back on them rather than simply weathering it, telling them they remind her of a vineyard because ‘all they do is whine!’
-She also cannot get Buttons’s name right on purpose, calling him ‘Buttocks’ throughout, which gives every one of their exchanges an easy, repeatable laugh without needing new material each time.
-She’s a classic panto baddie who keeps good company in the catalogue alongside Hansel and Gretel’s Griselda and Madam Meanie in our Goldilocks and the Three Bears panto script.
+She admits outright that she married Baron Hardup for his money, gave Cinderella's bedroom to the cat, and takes pride in petty cruelty for its own sake: 'I haven't got a good reason for it; I just enjoy the power!'
+When the audience boos she turns it back on them rather than simply weathering it: 'Oh stop it.
+You lot remind me of a vineyard, all you do is whine!'
+She also can't get Buttons's name right, on purpose, calling him 'Buttocks' throughout, which gives every one of their exchanges an easy, repeatable laugh without needing new material each time.
+She's a classic panto baddie in good company alongside Griselda in Hansel and Gretel and Madam Meanie in Goldilocks and the Three Bears.

 Baron Hardup, Fairy Godmother and Fairy Sparkles

-Baron Hardup is written as Cinderella’s downtrodden father, present but powerless against his wife, which keeps the family dynamic honest rather than making him disappear from the plot entirely.
+Baron Hardup is written as Cinderella's downtrodden father, present but powerless against his wife, which keeps the family dynamic honest instead of making him disappear from the plot entirely.

 The Fairy Godmother tradition usually plays serene and all-knowing.
-Ours does not.
-She is billed as Cinderella’s ‘stressed but spiritual’ guide, a proper subversion of the calm fairy archetype, and she has openly admitted budget cuts have hit the fairy world too, right down to the fairy lights.
+Ours doesn't.
+The character list bills her as Cinderella's 'stressed but spiritual guide', a proper subversion of the calm fairy archetype, and she'll happily tell you that budget cuts have hit the fairy world too, right down to the fairy lights.
 Most of the actual magic is delegated to her intern, Fairy Sparkles, who needs a couple of attempts to get anything right.
-Giving a group the option of a younger or less experienced performer taking a proper magical role, rather than understudying the lead fairy outright, is one of the more useful casting decisions in the script.
+Giving a younger or less experienced performer a proper magical role, rather than an understudy's shadow of the lead fairy, is one of the more useful casting options in the script.

 Grabbit and Runn

-The two bailiffs arrive early to chase Baron Hardup’s debts and get a solid pun to close their first scene, promising Cinderella that when they catch up with him he will be ‘Hard-up’ in every sense.
-They are a compact double act that a smaller cast can double up with other minor roles if needed, since they only really need to carry the one scene, though they do resurface later in the plot to keep the pressure on Hardup Manor.
+The two bailiffs arrive early to chase Baron Hardup's debts and get a solid pun to close their first scene, promising Cinderella that 'when we're done with him, he will be Hard-up!'
+They're a compact double act that a smaller cast can combine with other minor roles if needed, since they only really need to carry the one scene, though they do resurface later to keep the pressure on Hardup Manor.

 If a hapless double-act sidekick pairing sounds familiar, it should.
 It is a device we come back to across the catalogue: Bluff and Blunder do the same job for the Sheriff of Nottingham in our Robin Hood script, Slip and Slap serve Octavia in The Little Mermaid, and Drip and Dribble do Gothel’s bidding in Rapunzel.
 Give the villain, or in this case the plot, a double act rather than a single sidekick, and the comedy gets somewhere to bounce between two performers instead of landing on one.